UCL/ucl_software_carpentry/installation/install.md

 Homebrew
 --------
-[Homebrew](brew.sh) is a package manager for OSX which comes with enables the installation of a lot of software useful for scientific computing.
+[Homebrew](brew.sh) is a package manager for OSX which enables the installation of a lot of software useful for scientific computing.
 It is required for some of the installations below.
 But not essential for Software Carpentry.
 Homebrew requires the Xcode tools above.

 Install Homebrew via typing this at a terminal: